HyperVQ: Enabling Hyperprior Entropy Modeling for VQ-Based Generative Image Compression: Related Work

-\subsection{Learned Image Compression}
+\subsection{Learned image compression}

-The foundations of lossy image compression are grounded in Shannon's rate-distortion theory~\cite{shannon1959coding}.
-The seminal work of Ballé et al.~\cite{balle2016end} established the now-dominant paradigm of end-to-end optimization based on Scalar Quantization (SQ).
-Subsequent research has rapidly advanced this paradigm on two main fronts: exploring more powerful network architectures and designing more accurate probability models.
+Grounded in Shannon's rate-distortion theory~\cite{shannon1959coding}, Ballé et al.~\cite{balle2016end} established the dominant paradigm of end-to-end optimization based on Scalar Quantization (SQ).
+Subsequent research has advanced this paradigm by exploring powerful architectures and accurate probability models.